AyoubFrihaoui/Machine-Learning---Movie-Recommendation-System---Association/README.md

 A brief description of the project(will be updated later).

 # Getting Started:
+## Author of installation guide
+- Ayoub Frihaoui

+for any questions you can send a message.
 ## Installation
 ``` conda ``` command should be executed in anaconda powershell or prompt.
 ```bash